 Appleseed joined members of Project Everlast to advocate for the program in the press conference and public hearing for LB 216 and spoke with and educated senators on the need for such a bill during floor debate.
 Appleseed also initiated a postcard-writing effort, collecting postcards from nearly 200 constituents to show community support for the bill.
 These efforts proved successful, and LB 216 was passed by the Nebraska Legislature and signed into law by Governor Dave Heineman on June 4, 2013.
-The program, known as Bridge To Independence, will begin in 2014.
+The program, known as Bridge To Independence, began in 2014.

 Appleseed coordinates diverse allies to stop an Arizona-style law in Nebraska